Club Rules and Byelaws

 A FAMILY MEMBER - which expression shall include one or two adults living at the same address and named children in their guardianship under 26 years of age.
 Each adult shall have one vote.

-A FAMILY FRIEND MEMBER – being a young person under 18 who is to be included within a Family Membership but is not a member of that family.
+A JUNIOR MEMBER being a young person under 18 who is to be included within a Family Membership but is not a member of that family.

 AN HONORARY MEMBER - who shall be nominated and elected in the manner described in Rule 44 and shall have one vote.